mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/implementing-view-models.md

 You'll notice that there are 2 actions:

- * **Generate a property named XXX in XXX** gathers all missing bindings in the xaml document and implements them all as public properties with a public `get` and `set` accessor.
+ * **Implement View Model** gathers all missing bindings in the xaml document and implements them all as public properties with a public `get` and `set` accessor.
- * **Generate a property named XXX in XXX with backing fields** gathers all missing bindings in the xaml document and implements them all as public properties with a public `get` and `set` accessor that sets or gets a backing field.
+ * **Implement View Model (Use Backing Fields)** gathers all missing bindings in the xaml document and implements them all as public properties with a public `get` and `set` accessor that sets or gets a backing field.

 There are often cases when a binding context isn't specified [explicitly ](/xamarin-forms/configure-binding-context.md#explicit-binding-context-resolution) and can't be inferred [implicitly](/xamarin-forms/configure-binding-context.md#implicit-binding-context-resolution).
 A common example of this is that you have just started to build a Xaml view and haven't yet got around to building the corresponding view model.